rdsea/bigdataplatforms/violations.md

 >Besides tools are also used for code and text similarity analysis

 For code, students should make clearly:

 * Reuse code from where by given the source and license.
 * Automatic generated code by tools, e.g. [Github Copilot](https://github.com/features/copilot)

+## The use of Genenative AI

+Generative AI is allowed for **ONLY CODE and SOFTWARE/SYSTEM CONFIGURATION** and a clear clarification must be provided.

+Generative AI is **NOT ALLOWED for the assignment report**.

+Violations will be treated according to the violation handling procedure.

-The violation handing procedure (based on Aalto):
+## The violation handling procedure (based on Aalto)

 * [The Aalto detailed procedure](https://into.aalto.fi/display/ensaannot/Aalto+University+Code+of+Academic+Integrity+and+Handling+Violations+Thereof#AaltoUniversityCodeofAcademicIntegrityandHandlingViolationsThereof-4.4Procedure)
 * Evidence (violated code, design, document, ...) will be sent to **the School LES Manager**
   - The LES Manager will contact the students and have a hearing